Myconos and Santorini are two of the most famous Greek islands and especially during the high season can be very crowded.

 You can find at the below map our extra tips.

 How to get there: You can go to Paros by ferry from Piraeus port (there is a choice between a slow ferry and a fast and more expensive one) or fly at the new international airport.
 Personally, when I have enough time, I prefer the ferry.
-It might take longer, but I am on holiday so I am not in hurry and also I like so much to smell the sea and enjoy the view from the deck of the ship!
+It might take longer, but I am on holiday so I am not in a hurry and also I like so much to smell the sea and enjoy the view from the deck of the ship!

 The best platform for ferry tickets is the Ferryhopper.
 It is really easy and user friendly to check prices and book online tickets.

-Transportation: This is an island that you will need a car as it has quite few places that you can visit.
-But, if you prefer not to drive at all during your holiday, then I would like to inform you that the bus connection in Paros is one of the best in Cyclades!!
+Transportation: This is an island that you will need a car as it has quite a few places that you can visit.
+But, if you prefer not to drive at all during your holiday, then I would like to inform you that the bus connection in Paros is one of the best in the Cyclades!!
 You can check here for timetables, tickets etc. Note that during July and August can be quite busy, so bear this in mind.
-Also, there is also the option to get a taxi.
+Also, there is the option to get a taxi.

 Do you have anything secret to share with us about beautiful Paros?
 Just leave us a comment!